Deals of the day-Mergers and acquisitions

 ** An investor in Abercrombie & Fitch Co called on the U.S. teen apparel retailer to buy back its shares, following the company's failed attempt to sell itself.

 ** Saudi International Petrochemical Co (Sipchem) said its methanol affiliate will start receiving supplies of carbon dioxide feedstock from Saudi Aramco Shell Refinery (SASREF) in the first quarter of 2019.
-(Compiled by Laharee Chatterjee in Bengaluru)
+(Compiled by Laharee Chatterjee and Akankshita Mukhopadhyay in Bengaluru)